berkayberber/Vehicle-Collision_Analysis/README.md

 The data for this project is sourced from:

-- Vehicle collision datasets
+- Vehicle collision datasets (NewYork city boroughs records)

-- Weather condition datasets
+- Weather condition datasets (2016-2019)

 These datasets were cleaned and transformed to ensure consistency and usability for analysis.